applewoodsmokedham/metagraph/memory-bank/progress.md

 7. **Implemented Multi-Wallet Selection UI**: Created a wallet selection interface that displays all available wallet options and allows users to choose which wallet to connect.

-8. **Created Network Mapping Utility**: Developed a utility to map between METHANE network environments and LaserEyes network types to ensure consistent network configuration.
+8. **Created Network Mapping Utility**: Developed a utility to map between METAGRAPH network environments and LaserEyes network types to ensure consistent network configuration.

 9. **Implemented Client-Side Only Rendering**: Ensured that wallet functionality is only rendered on the client-side to prevent server-side rendering issues.